jishi/node-sonos-http-api/README.md

 You can find Apple Music song and album IDs via the [iTunes Search API](https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/).

-You can specify an artist name, song title, or combination of the two, iTunes search will be searched automatically, and the results will be played.
-With the radio action you can specify the same and an Apple Music Radio station for the artist or track will be played.

 It only handles a single spotify account currently.
 It will probably use the first account added on your system.